visionmedia/masteringnode/chapters/fs.md

       });
     });

-  When working with the asychronous methods, each call must be inside the previous method call as there is no gaurantee that the previous call will complete before the next one.
-This could cause operations to happen in the wrong order.
+  When working with the asynchronous methods, the following operation on a file should be inside the callback of the previous operation.
+  This is because there is no guarantee that the operations will be completed in the order that they are created.
+This could lead to unpredictable behavior.

-  This can also be done using a synchronous approach:
+  The above example can also be done using a synchronous approach:

     fs.mkdirSync('./helloDirSync',0777);
     fs.writeFileSync('./helloDirSync/message.txt', 'Hello Node');